enel-gdh-educational/katacoda-scenarios/docker/part2/finish.md

 Great!
-You have complited the second part of the Docker course!
+You have completed the second part of the Docker course!

 Let's summarize what we learned!